llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 ---

 Tell me if affection hides in the spare
-of middle night between more laundry sinked
+of middle night between lazy laundry sinked
 and dishes clanging in the dryer&#151; rakish socks,
 futureless shoes recline for an early coffee pot
 *I find your hair in the strangest of best places*

 Ask me where I've been when I appear lost&#151;
+The crow taps a window to trade this heartburn
+heart again for a coin and loose cigarette as
-*antecessor ex machina* or heartburn heart again,
+*antecessor ex machina* hold the world mute,
-asdf asdf asdf
+what's a dream you never wake from&#151;
 ...
 Tell me
 ---